30 Years of Advancing Health Equity

 Executive Order 13166

-The Attorney General issues announcement regarding the Federal Government's renewed commitment to language access obligations under Executive Order 13166.
+The Attorney General announces the Federal Government's renewed commitment to language access obligations under Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency.

 -